goodwillcoding/configme/docs/usage.rst

 the role's settings file.
 Currently only templates are written in Jinja2 templating language.
 Support for other templating languages is planned.

-**Role Settings** is a file in a INI format containing the sections
+**Role Settings** is a file in a INI format containing variables for each of the configuration files